 How to Keep Your Dog From Feasting on Cicadas

-Here are a few tips to keep your beloved dog from getting sick from those big, crunchy bugs:
+Here are some tips to keep your beloved dog from getting sick from those big, crunchy bugs:

 - Don’t let your dog roam freely in areas where cicadas congregate (such as woods, fields, and large green spaces).